In object-oriented programming, an interface is a declaration that defines a set of methods that classes can later implement.

 }

-But I’ve repeated so much about “you know how to drive”.
-Your method does not know how to drive cars, but “anything that can be driven”.
-It doesn’t matter if it’s a car, a van, or a carnival float.
+But I’ve repeated so much that “you know how to drive”.
+Your method doesn’t know how to drive cars, but anything that can be driven (it’s the same whether it’s a car, a van, or a carnival float).

 So now we can be much more general.
-What transferred to the coding world looks like this:
+Translated to the code world, it’s this:

 class IDrivable